SpongePowered/SpongeDocs/source/plugin/advanced/debugging.rst

 Eclipse
 ~~~~~~~

 .. tip:: You can use `Setting Up Eclipse <../basics/workspace/eclipse.rst>`_ to create a new Eclipse project.
+Eclipse, unlike IntelliJ, does not require any specific setup in regards to how you manage the plugin.
+Creating a new project is all you need to do.

 Adding Plugin to Sponge classpath
 =================================